Last Updated on 11 September, 2023 by Samuelsson

 There are many different trading patterns out there, and it may be quite difficult to learn all of them.
-But as a trader, you need to learn the most common ones, especially if you intend to learn price action trading.
+But as a trader, you need to learn the most common chart patterns, especially if you intend to learn price action trading.

 In this post, we will show you some of the most common trading patterns.
 In fact, this is the best trading pattern cheat sheet you may ever get.
 But before we go into the different patterns, let’s understand what trading patterns are and how they come about.